changsantiago/capstone/README.md

 # Computational and Systems Biology Capstone Research
 Undergraduate capstone research in computational and systems biology, hosted by the Junction of Statistics and Biology Lab at UCLA.
+Project explored the use of distance between upstream open reading frames (uORFs) and coding DNA sequences (CDS) as an indicator for uORF repression on gene translation.

 ## Source files:
 Genome sequences (FASTA) and annotation features (GTF):\